semperos/clj-webdriver/README.md

 From a "user" perspective, working with Selenium-WebDriver's Grid 2 support behaves exactly like interacting with a locally-run RemoteWebDriver instance.
 See the `clj-webdriver.remote-server` and `clj-webdriver.remote-driver` namespaces for details on using this functionality.

 For information about configuring your Grid hub and nodes (which is handled at the command-line using the server-standalone jars), read [the Selenium-WebDriver wiki documentation on Grid 2](http://code.google.com/p/selenium/wiki/Grid2).

+## Documentation ##

+For reference documentation, run `lein doc` at the root of this repo.
+For annotated source documentation, run `lein marg`.

 ## Contributing ##